What is sugar?

 Foods that naturally contain sugar such as vegetables, fruit and milk should be included in a healthy diet in reasonable quantities.

-Foods that are high in added sugar include:
+Foods that are high in free sugar include:

-- Sweetened cold and hot beverages, such as soft drinks, energy drinks, fruit flavoured drinks, sports drinks, hot chocolate and specialty coffees
+- Sweetened cold and hot beverages, such as soft drinks, energy drinks, fruit flavoured drinks, fruit juices, sports drinks, hot chocolate and specialty coffees.

 Are you drinking too much sugar?

 Many popular drinks have more than half of your recommended daily sugar intake.

 For an average 2000 calorie a day diet, 10% is about 12 teaspoons.

 Avoid sugary drinks.
 Drink water instead, when you are thirsty.
 Low-fat, unsweetened milk is also a good way to quench thirst.